catinprogress/SOFT3202/A1/URS.md

 * **Main Flow**:
   - The IA logs in to tool using their GitHub Credentials
   - The IA selects a Github organization by entering a URL along with an export request.
-  - The tool fetches and processes contributor data for repositories within the organization.
+  - The tool fetches and processes contributor data.
+  - The tool formats processed data into JSON format.
   - The tool generates a JSON file of the contributor rankings calculated based on predefined metrics.
   - The system downloads the JSON file into the IA's device.
 * **Alternative Flow (1)**: API rate limit exceeded
-  - The IT Administrator is told that they cannot access the repository due to rate limit.
+  - The IT Administrator is told that they cannot access the organization due to rate limit.
 * **Alternative Flow (2)**: Private organization
   - The IT Administrator is told that they cannot access the organization due to access restrictions.
-* **Alternative Flow (3)**: Empty organisation is selected
+* **Alternative Flow (3)**: Empty organisation
   - The IT Administrator is told that there is no contribution data available.
-* **Alternative Flow (4)**: GitHub Repository is selected for export
-  - System generates a JSON file of repository-level contributor rankings and makes it available for download.
-* **Alternative Flow (5)**: Invalid GitHub URL is entered
-  - The IT Administrator is told that the GitHub URL they have provided doesn't exist.
 * **Post conditions**:
   - A JSON file containing the requested contributor ranking data is downloaded into the IT Administrator's device.